erencice/AI-Data-Science-Roadmap/README.md

 * A/B testing guides provide practical context for experiment design and interpreting results.
 * Think Stats is a good intro for Python users, best started after grasping fundamentals.
 * SOGA-PY resources are well-prepared and supportive for those aiming to learn intermediate and advanced topics.
+* 'Think Bayes' offers a good introduction to Bayesian statistics, a valuable perspective in data analysis.

 ---